Tooth Extractions – Richardson, TX

 Pain-Free Tooth Removal

-Every patient receives completely personalized care here at Shwarts Family Dentistry, but Dr. Shwarts tries to accomplish the same basic goal with everyone who comes to see him: help them keep their natural teeth for as long as possible.
+Every patient receives completely personalized care here at Shwarts Family Dentistry in Richardson, but Dr. Shwarts tries to accomplish the same basic goal with everyone who comes to see him: help them keep their natural teeth for as long as possible.
 However, there are still some situations in which removing a problem tooth is the best way to protect and preserve a patient’s oral health.
 Should you ever need a tooth extracted, you can trust Dr. Shwarts to do everything he can to help you remain comfortable the entire time.
 Then, if needed, he can also replace the tooth right away.

 Why Choose Us for Tooth Extractions?